Quantizing time: Interacting clocks and systems

 A necessary requirement for any quantum theory of gravity is to answer this question and explain how the familiar Schr\"{o}dinger equation comes about from the Wheeler-DeWitt equation.
 The conditional probability interpretation of time offers an answer.
-As introduced by {Page and Wootters} \cite{Page:1983, Wootters:1984, Page:1989br, Page1994}, the conditional probability interpretation defines the state of a system at a time $t$ as a solution to the Wheeler-DeWitt equation conditioned on a subsystem of the Universe, serving as a clock, to be in a state corresponding to the time $t$.
+As introduced by {Page and Wootters} \cite{Page:1983, Wootters:1984, Page:1989br, Page1994}, the conditional probability interpretation defines the state of a system at a time~$t$ as a solution to the Wheeler-DeWitt equation conditioned on a subsystem of the Universe, serving as a clock, to be in a state corresponding to the time $t$.
 Given an appropriate choice for the Hamiltonian of the Universe and choice of clock, one finds this conditional state of the system satisfies the Schr\"{o}dinger equation.

-This interpretation of time was initially criticized by Kuchar \cite{Page1994, Kuchar:2011}, who argued that it was unable to reproduce the correct two-time correlation functions, i.e., supposing a system was initially prepared in some state, what is the probability of finding the system in a different state at a later time?
+This interpretation of time was initially criticized by Kucha\v{r}~\cite{Page1994, Kuchar:2011}, who argued that it was unable to reproduce the correct two-time correlation functions, i.e., supposing a system was initially prepared in some state, what is the probability of finding the system in a different state at a later time?
 This criticism has since been overcome in two different ways: first, by correctly formulating the two-time correlation functions in terms of physical observables \cite{Dolby2004}, and second, by modelling the measurement of the two-time correlation function as two successive von Neumann measurements~\cite{Giovannetti:2015}.